thanh-guong/k-pop-infovis/README.md

 Requires NodeJS 12.* to be installed on your System.

 You have to `git pull` the project and then `node server.js`.

+## Demo

+You can see my work here http://falcao5.ddns.net:50000/